 Urban Art in 3D

 Urban Art – some graffiti and murals come to mind.
 Protest in bright colors or subversive sticker art.
 But Urban Art can come in so many different shapes and forms.
-Hence, I need to show you what I came across in Valencia’s street apart from grand paintings.
+Hence, I need to show you what I came across on Valencia’s street apart from grand paintings.

 Below, I’m introducing the contemporary art center CCCC Centre del Carme Cultura Contemporània.
 It’s located around the corner from the Plaça del Carme where there’s a lot going on, anyway.

-So as I stepped out of the gallery, it was already late evening, I was exhausted from my kind of boot camp sightseeing as something caught my eye.
+So as I stepped out of the gallery, it was already late evening, I was exhausted from my kind of boot camp sightseeing when something caught my eye.
 On a rough housewall, all the way down next to the sidewalk, was the facade of a small house, maybe some 40 centimeters high.
 This miniature was designed in a classic Spanish fashion with balconies and a slightly Moorish entrance door.
 It had a Spanish tiled roof and next to it was a tiny fountain.

 Despite my exhaustion, this ingratiating sight made me smile.
 There is so much tender beauty in this city.

-Later I’ve learned that an old lady used to own the house behind the rough wall.
+Later, I learned that an old lady used to own the house behind the rough wall.
 Supposedly, she left her home to the feral cats of Valencia to squat.
 Whether or not this is just a legend remains a secret.
 After all, no human can squeeze through the tiny door to check.

 Another lovely piece of Urban Art I stumbled upon can be found on the Placa de Lope de Vega.